danp0kes/triple-ten-projects/projects/good-seed-cv/README.md

 ## Introduction

-The supermarket chain Good Seed would like to explore whether Data Science can help them adhere to alcohol laws by making sure they do not sell alcohol to people underage.
-The full project can be found [here](good-seed.ipynb).
+The supermarket chain Good Seed would like to explore whether Data Science can help them adhere to alcohol laws by making sure they do not sell alcohol to underage customers.
+As cameras are located by the checkout area, the need for an employee to check a customer's identity may be replaced given the right model.
+The full project can be found [here](good-seed.ipynb) and the demo [here](https://www.loom.com/share/b8ee33e35b7b4631b91a3566a20c7e4c).

 ## Goal

-Develop a model that identifies the age of a person based on an image.
-Return a model that predicts age with the lowest mean absolute average.
+Develop a model that identifies the age of a customer based on their portrait photo.
+Attain the lowest mean absolute average.

 ## Key Findings

+The model:

 - Eliminates the need to manually identify the age of one-third of all customers that purchase alcohol.
-- Predictions fall within 6.78 years off person's actual age on average.
+- Predicts ages within 6.78 years off person's actual age on average.
-- F1 score is better than constant at .89 with precision at 0.82
+- Produces an F1 score that is better than constant at 0.89 with precision at 0.82
-- Flaws: the model believes I am two years older than I am.

 ## Assumptions: